mo-g/1910calleditwantsitsphoneback/README.md

 Some libraries are required, but are available as raspbian packages:

-sudo apt-get install git python-yaml python-pjproject python-tornado python-alsaaudio
+sudo apt-get install git python-yaml python-pjproject python-tornado python-alsaaudio pulseaudio

-I'm looking into avoiding the use of pulseaudio if possible, because pulseaudio makes configuration and admin of sounds devices way harder.
+Pulseaudio turned out to be necessary, as pjsip doesn't support ALSA dmix audio outputs.
+It's up to the end-user to configure ALSA and pulseaudio targets for their hardware, I made it up as I went along and have no idea why or how it works.
+Pulseaudio should be set to manage the earphone, the ringer (if using AlsaRinger) can have it's own ALSA connection all by itself.

 ---